signalapp/Signal-Desktop/CONTRIBUTING.md

 a console error about an "INSECURE RESPONSE" or "Handshake was canceled", repeat this step.

-Once that's done, in the extension's options page, you can register for
+Once that's done, you can register for TextSecure using the instructions below:

-TextSecure:
+**NOTE:** This is only for developers and will not be presented to users.

+* Navigate to chrome-extension://.../register.html
 * Select "Register" under "I'm new to TextSecure".
 * Enter a real phone number (Google Voice numbers work too) and country combination and choose to send an SMS.
 You will receive a real SMS.